elusivecodes/fQuery/README.md

 Import multiple CSS Stylesheet files.

-- `stylesheets` is a array of strings containing the URLs for the stylesheets to load, or an array of link attributes.
+- `stylesheets` is a array of strings containing the URLs for the stylesheets to load, or an array of link attribute objects.
 - `cache` is a boolean indicating whether to cache the request, and will default to *true*.

 This method returns a *Promise* that resolves when the stylesheets are loaded, or rejects on failure.